JetBrains/amper/docs/GradleMigration.md

 ```

-The Pot settings would look like:
+These settings would look like in a module.yaml file:
 ```yaml
 settings:
   kotlin: